madila/mosayco-dark-mode/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload the plugin files to the `/wp-content/plugins/mosayco-dark-mode` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress
+3. Navigate to the Site Editor and add new Custom colours with the same colour slug and prefixed by  "dark-", e.g. "dark-accent-1".
+4. Save the customisations.
+5. Add the Dark mode block anywhere on your website, or let the plugin automatically toggle your website to the user's current theme.
+6. Alternatively, use the theme.json custom "settings" > "custom" > "dark-mode" to add an array of colour alternatives, using the same naming conventions.

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.
+= Can I add dark mode gradients? =

+Not at the moment, but I am working on an easy way to do it.

+= Can I customise the Dark mode toggle button? =

+I am in the process to declare the settings on the global scope so you can use the Global Styles to modify the block.

 == Screenshots ==